influxdata/flux/docs/SPEC.md

 Not all keys may be known on the type of a record in which case the record is said to be unbounded.
 An unbounded record may contain any property in addition to the properties it is known to contain.

+##### Dictionary types

+A _dictionary type_ is a collection that associates keys to values.
+Keys must be comparable and of the same type.
+Values must also be of the same type.

 ##### Function types

 A _function type_ represents a set of all functions with the same argument and result types.